Soluling home Document home

 If you added a Visual Studio project or solution to your Soluling project, you will need to have a Visual Studio installed.
 Even if you use Soluling's command-line tool (SoluMake.exe) on your build process, that machine needs to have Visual Studio, or Build Tools for Visual Studio installed.
 This is because Soluling uses MsBuild.exe tool to when compiling localized XAML files.

-If you use your own builder server or a self hosted DevOps machine, install either Visual Studio or Build Tools for Visual Studio.
+If you use your own build server, or a self hosted DevOps machine, install either Visual Studio or Build Tools for Visual Studio.
 If you use cloud based host agents, make sure it has at least Build Tools for Visual Studio.

 Sometimes, the standard MsBuild.exe included to the .NET runtime will work.
 However, with most projects, you will need a MsBuild from VS. If there are multiple MsBuild.exe tools installed, Soluling will automatically select the most appropriate.